 It's a safe bet that among the ideas included in the NHAS will be several related to HIV testing.
 Since HIV is transmitted largely by people who don't know they have the disease, increased testing will be important to curbing the infection rate.
 The White House, in conjunction with local and state health organizations, may look for more ways of removing stigma surrounding HIV testing and the disease itself.
 Ultimately, however, the responsibility for curbing the spread of HIV rests with the individual.
 It takes a person's will and determination to request the test.
 So if you're looking for something to do on June 27, why not participate in National HIV Testing Day?
 And don't think you're off the hook if you already have plans -- no matter the date, it's a good day to get tested for HIV.

-For more information on HIV and AIDS, see the links on the next page.
+For more information on HIV and AIDS, see the links below.